Structure¶

 The first step in reproducing someone else’s analysis is to reproduce the computational environment it was run in.
 You need the same tools, the same libraries, and the same versions to make everything play nicely together.

-Whilst popular for scientific computing and data science, conda poses problems for collaboration and packaging:
+Whilst popular for scientific computing and data science, conda poses problems for collaboration and packaging, so we recommend moving away from its use if at all possible.

 Files¶

-- Defines the base conda environment and any dependencies not "pip-installable". -
+file to define the base conda environment and any dependencies not "pip-installable".

 Commands¶